End of Watch: 10/06/1978

 Seven suspects, Debra Cartwright, Clifford Johnson, James Malone, Walter Mathis, Bryce Monds, Willie Moore and William Peyton were convicted of first degree murder and robbery.
 An eighth suspect, Albert Harmon, was convicted of second degree murder in a plea agreement.
 Only William Peyton remains incarcerated as of this date; all others have been released.

 Deputy Moran was a U. S. Army veteran of the Vietnam War.
-He had served with the Pierce County Sheriff’s Department for two and a half years and was survived by a wife and two sons.
+He served with the Pierce County Sheriff’s Department for two and a half years and is survived by a wife and two sons.